MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aatp-integration.md

 1. Clear **Connect Azure ATP data including alerts and activities with Cloud App Security** and then click **Save**.

 > [!NOTE]
-> Existing azure ATP data is kept in accordance with Cloud App Security retention policies but the Identity Security Posture assessments are removed.
+> When the integration is disabled, existing azure ATP data is kept in accordance with Cloud App Security retention policies but the Identity Security Posture assessments section is removed.

 ## Next steps